ttwange/incremental_change_data_capture/README.md

 ## Getting Started
+## Getting Started with the Project

+This project involves extracting, transforming, and loading (ETL) asset data using Debezium and various Python libraries.
+Follow these steps to get started:

+1. **Clone the Repository:**

+2. **Install Dependencies:**
+   - Ensure you have Python installed (version 3.6 or higher).
+   - Create a virtual environment (optional but recommended):
+     ```
+     python -m venv venv
+     source venv/bin/activate  # On Windows, use: venv\Scripts\activate
+     ```
+   - Install project dependencies using pip:
+     ```
+     pip install -r requirements.txt
+     ```

+3. **Configure Debezium:**
+   - Edit the "debezium.json" file to specify the database(s) to monitor and capture data changes.

+4. **Run the ETL Process:**
+   - Execute the ETL scripts in the "flows" directory using Python.
+   - Example:
+     ```
+     python flows/etl_script.py
+     ```

+5. **Deploy the ETL Pipeline (Optional):**
+   - If needed, refer to the "Extract_Load_transform-deployment.yaml" file for deployment configurations.
+   - Deploy using Kubernetes or a container orchestration tool.

+6. **Use Docker Compose (Optional):**
+   - Use "docker-compose.yaml" to run Docker containers for Kafka, Debezium, or other services required by the project.
+   - Run with:
+     ```
+     docker-compose up
+     ```

+7. **Monitor and Maintain:**
+   - Monitor the ETL pipeline and make necessary adjustments as needed.
+   - Refer to project documentation for additional details.

 ## Conclusion

 This data pipeline project involves ETL processes, Debezium-based change data capture, and Docker containerization for various components.
 By following the project's documentation and configuration files, you can set up and run the project to process asset data effectively.
+That's it!
+You're now set up to work with the ETL pipeline for asset data using Debezium and Python.
+Happy data processing!